PPL-IIITA/ppl-assignment-faheemzunjani/README.md

 - [Q5](https://ppl-iiita.github.io/ppl-assignment-faheemzunjani/Q5/docs/)
 - [Q6](https://ppl-iiita.github.io/ppl-assignment-faheemzunjani/Q6/docs/)

-To manually access documentation offline, all the HTML files of the documentation have been included in docs/ directory.
-Open docs/index.html in any browser to view the docs.
+To manually access documentation offline, all the HTML files of the documentation have been included in docs/ directory of every question directory.
+Run any web server in this directory and open docs/index.html in any browser to view the documentation for any question.

 #### Class Diagrams
 Class Diagrams are available here: